-Maggie Wong (b.1988, Oakland, CA) is a visual artist attuned to materiality and sculpture’s disciplinary capacity to shape social space.
-With an eye toward post-minimalism, Maggie creates social and sculptural forms that unpack the sensation of materials, archives, and inheritance – pursuing where love undergirds study and touches the political in the affective edges of objects and texts.
-As a teacher, she is interested in the interplay between informal and experiential education amidst formal art ecologies.
-She holds an MFA from the School of the Art Institute of Chicago (SAIC) and recently worked as the Educator-in-Residence at the Luminary and a lecturer at SAIC.
-Her exhibition history includes being shown at the Chinese American Museum of Chicago, Iceberg Projects, Mana Contemporary Chicago, Comfort Station, Annas Projects, take care (LA), Temple Contemporary, YBCA, and 99cent Plus, while her work has been written about in The Chicago Reader, ArtForum, and Sixty Inches from Center.
+Maggie Wong is a visual artist and educator based in Boston, MA.
+Maggie uses sculpture, publishing, installation, workshops, and social engagement to pursue where love undergirds study and touches political, familial, social, archival, and object forms.
+As a teacher, she is interested in the interplay between informal and experiential education.
+Maggie is a lecturer at Brandeis University and the Gallery Coordinator at the Wagner Foundation.
+Her exhibition history includes exhibiting at deiner, the Chinese American Museum of Chicago, Iceberg Projects, Mana Contemporary Chicago, Comfort Station, Annas Projects, take care (LA), Temple Contemporary, YBCA, and 99cent Plus, while her work has been written about in Boston Art Review, The Chicago Reader, ArtForum, and Sixty Inches from Center.
 Her writing has been published by Yale University Press, Viral Ecologies, and the Journal of Art Practice.

 maggie.g.wong@gmail.com